 The Board of Directors appoints the Managing Director.
-The central cooperative's Board of Directors may exercise the parent entity's shareholder engagement in the appointment of CEOs.
+The central cooperative's Board of Directors may exercise the parent entity's shareholder engagement in the appointment of the Managing Director.

 Sanna Eriksson (b.
 1976), M.Sc.
 (Econ. & Bus.
 Adm.), has acted as OP MB's Managing Director since 1 June 2019.
-Pekka Moisio (b.
-1966), M.Sc.
-(Econ. & Bus.
-Adm.), acted as Deputy Managing Director for the period 1 January-30 June 2020 and Tuomas Ruotsalainen (b.
-1979), BBA, as of 1 July 2020.
+Tuomas Ruotsalainen (b.
+1979), BBA, has acted as Deputy Managing Director since 1 July 2020.